 Pros: Very little development time means that startups can focus more on their ideas and less on the code.
 Since there are so many pre-built components, connecting them often results in a fast, reasonably efficient prototype.
 This approach works best if you can use a standard tech stack (see our guide to the best tech stack for startups).

-Cons: You’ll need to find the right components to use.
-Sometimes those won’t exist.
-Or, if they do, sometimes it’s harder to integrate them than it is to code something from scratch.
-For example, suppose one component used C# (Windows), and another was an open-source software package that only compiled for Linux.
+Cons: You'll need to find the right components to use.
+Sometimes those won't exist.
+Or, if they do, sometimes it's harder to integrate them than it is to code something from scratch.
+For example, suppose one component used C# (Windows), and another was an open-source software package that was only compiled for Linux.
 Now you need two types of servers with connectivity between the two.
-(With Windows Subsystem for Linux, this may not be an issue now, but this is a rough example to show that the piecemeal approach can run into integration challenges.)
+(With Windows Subsystem for Linux, this may not be an issue now, but this is a rough example to show that the piecemeal approach can run into integration challenges).

-The single feature MVP approach is different than the previous three we’ve discussed.
+The single feature MVP approach is different from the previous three we've discussed.
 With the earlier techniques, the goal is to build a functional version and make tradeoffs in coding time.
-You’ll have a less perfect (often manual) implementation in exchange for a well-polished, complete user experience.
+You'll have a less perfect (often manual) implementation in exchange for a well-polished, complete user experience.

 The single feature approach works by providing a less complete user experience but focusing on nailing the implementation right for its critical features.
 With this approach, you can focus on the top one or two features that your product has and tune them as effectively as possible.
 You can collect user data, resolve feedback, solve pain points, and more.
 Then, you can add more features as time progresses.